tuesd4y/tuesd4y/README.md

 ### ✍️ What I Write About ✍️
 - On [tuesd4y.com](https://tuesd4y.com) I write about tech stuff, be it frontend, backend, GIS stuff or whatever else I'm currently working on
-- On [krissi-cooks.now.sh](https://krissi-cooks.now.sh) I collect the recipes I love the most.
+- On [krissicooks.com](https://krissicooks.com) I collect the recipes I love the most.
 - I also (far too seldomly) take photos of what I cook at [instagram](https://www.instagram.com/krissi.cooks/)
-- I [tweet](https://twitter.com/chrisstelz) about GIS, tech and learning languages
+- I sometimes [tweet](https://twitter.com/chrisstelz) about GIS, tech and learning languages

 ---